About the degree programme

 Dr Jennifer West

-Jennifer graduated from the BVM&S Veterinary Medicine Graduate Entry Programme in 2020.
+Jennifer graduated from the Bachelor of Veterinary Medicine and Surgery Graduate Entry Programme in 2020.

-Jennifer grew up in Tampa, Florida, where her passion for animals began with caring for her family’s dogs.
-She pursued her interest at the University of Florida, earning a degree in Animal Science.
+Jennifer grew up in Tampa, Florida, where her passion for animals began with caring for her family's dogs.
+She pursued her interest at the University of Florida, gaining a degree in Animal Science.

-Seeking a world-class veterinary education with a strong international perspective, she chose to attend the prestigious University of Edinburgh.
-Drawn by its rich history in veterinary medicine, cutting-edge research, and diverse clinical experience, she embraced the opportunity to train in a globally recognised programme.
+Seeking a world-class veterinary education with a strong international perspective.
+Drawn by the rich history in veterinary medicine, innovative research, and diverse clinical experience, Jennifer chose the University of Edinburgh.

 How to apply